 IN THE BOOK TRUNK OF SCROLLS

 In Trunk of Scrolls, the dog that the Merchant leaves behind is one of these Sarabi dogs.
 Proverbs 12:10 says “The righteous care for the needs of their animals, but the kindest acts of the wicked are cruel.”
-We see the care and relationship that our main characters show toward their animals, as opposed to the abuse of Merchant upon his own.We have some huge and beautiful Kangal dogs, which are related to the Sarabi dog.
+We see the care and relationship that our main characters show toward their animals, as opposed to the abuse of Merchant upon his own.We have three beautiful and huge Kangal dogs, which are related to the Sarabi dog.
 These were the inspiration for the role the great breed played in Trunk of Scrolls.
-Our lady is incredibly gentle with children and our other dogs.
-She proves her strength quickly to new dogs we get, and immediately reminds them she is the QUEEN and KING of our property, which is really no problem to her laid-back mate.
+Princess Leia is incredibly gentle with children and our other dogs.
+She proves her strength quickly to new dogs we get, and immediately reminds them she is the QUEEN and KING of our property, which is really no problem to her laid-back mate Reis.
 At night they do not let a leaf into the property without letting it know it’s not welcome.
 Their deep alerts echo along the road, an audible “Do Not Enter” to anyone passing by our farm.